tmeasday/storybook-skeleton/README.md

 4. Ensure you have a `.storybook/preview.js|ts` (it can be empty)

-5. Run the skeleton with `yarn webapck serve --config ./skeleton/webpack/webpack.config.js`
+5. Run the skeleton with `yarn webpack serve --config ./skeleton/webpack/webpack.config.js`

 The following additional parameters are supported: